How Does Qantas Calculate the Distance Between Airports?

 Image: Adobe Stock.

 On the Qantas Classic Flight Reward table, flights between 2,401 and 3,600 miles in distance are classified as “Zone 4” redemptions.
-These cost 20,300 Qantas points in Economy or 57,000 points in Business for a one-way booking.
-Flights covering 3,601-4,800 miles are in Zone 5, with a price of 25,200 Qantas points in Economy or 68,400 points in Business.
+Flights covering 3,601-4,800 miles are in Zone 5.

 With a distance of 3,596 miles between Brisbane and Manila, I assumed this would be a Zone 4 redemption.
-So I was surprised to see that Qantas is actually pricing it in Zone 5.
+So I was surprised to see that Qantas was actually pricing it in Zone 5.

 It got me wondering: How does Qantas actually calculate the distance between two airports?
 So, I asked them…